-2.2.5 Hostels, halls of residence or dormitories
+2.2.4 Hostels, halls of residence or dormitories

-2.2.5.1 In hostels, halls of residence or dormitories, at least one in every 100 rooms or part thereof shall be accessible.
+2.2.4.1 In hostels, halls of residence or dormitories, at least one in every 100 rooms or part thereof shall be accessible.

-2.2.6 Sports complexes and public swimming pools
+2.2.5 Sports complexes and public swimming pools

-- 2.2.6.1 In sports complexes and public swimming pools at least one individual shower stall shall be accessible. - 2.2.7 Departmental stores, supermarkets, foyers and public concourses - 2.2.7.1 In departmental stores, supermarkets, foyers of places of public resort and public concourses, seats shall be provided for persons who are unable to stand for long periods. - Note: (a) It is recommended that seats be provided with armrests or grab bars to assist elderly or persons with disabilities to get up from the seats. - (b) Where changing rooms are provided in departmental stores or supermarkets, it is recommended that at least one accessible changing room should be provided with foldable door, swing out doors or curtain.
-The size of room should have a minimum of 1000 mm X 1200 mm. - 2.2.7.2 At least one accessible checkout lane and counters shall be provided.
+2.2.5.1 In sports complexes and public swimming pools at least one individual shower stall shall be accessible.

-2.2.8 Transport station
+2.2.6 Departmental stores, supermarkets, foyers and public concourses

-2.2.8.1 Where entrances are located across roads, at least one entrance on each side of the road shall be made accessible.
+2.2.6.1 In large departmental stores, supermarkets, foyers of places of public resort and public concourses (except concourses in mass rapid transit stations), seats shall be provided for persons with disabilities who are unable to stand for long periods.

-2.2.9 Bathroom in residential unit
+It is recommended that seats be provided with armrests or grab bars to assist elderly or persons with disabilities to get up from the seats.

-2.2.9.1 In residential unit (residential building specified in Table 1 of Chapter 2), at least one bathroom shall be able to be retrofitted to one suitable for wheelchair users in future.
-Its design shall comply with clause 4.14.
+2.2.6.2 An empty space to accommodate a wheelchair shall also be provided.